zm711/NeuralAnalysis/README.md

 The dataframe is stored as an attribute `waveform_df`.

 ### Responsive Neurons
 Currently I am using user defined responsive neuron properties.
 Cutoffs vary (Emmanuel et al. 2021 uses 2.58 for the 99% CI, Chirila et al 2023 uses clustering to generate profiles).
-For historic reasons this stored in the `plot_z` function, which can be used to just generate the responsive neurons by setting the `plot` flag to `False`.
-With that out of the way, I use a decorator found in `z_score_decorator.py` to allow for multiple people in the same group set their own z score cutoffs.
+For historic reasons this function is a sub function stored in the `plot_z` function.
+It can be used to just generate the responsive neurons by setting the `plot` flag to `False`.
+With that out of the way, I use a decorator found in `z_score_decorator.py` to allow for multiple people in the same group to set their own z score cutoffs.
 So that file can be re-formated with desired cutoffs.
 If only one person is using this code delete the conditional logic and just put in the values. `inhib` for inhibitory, `onset` for onset neurons, `sus` for sustained neurons, `offset` for near end of stimulus and `relief` for after discharge.
-The first value is desired z score and the second number is the number of bins required to count.
+The first value is desired z score and the second number is the number of bins required to count as the type given by the keyword.
 So this will depend on the `time_bin_size` set in `clu_zscore`.
 Once this decorator is set the method can be run. `plot_z` has a few flags, most of them are optional to override the attributes set.
-So `labels` will pull from the attribute `labels` but can be overridden, `tg` is for trial group (it should match with what was done in `clu_zscore`, and `time_pt` is required for use with the default `sorter_dict`.
+So `labels` will pull from the attribute `labels` but can be overridden, `tg` is a boolean for trial group (it should match with what was done in `clu_zscore`), and `time_pt` is required for use with the default `sorter_dict`.
 I don't currently recommend this since the default is based on my analysis and not your current analysis.
 So the key parameter is setting a `sorter_dict`.

 #### Creating a sorter_dict
 this is a dictionary of the time periods that should be analyzed (in time bins) for each time of response.
 The general structure would follow: